Chapter 12: oving Forward

 “I have likewise, Ital.
 I am glad to have met you.
 Can you tell me of other merchants that might wish to learn of J’shua?”

-Zariwala smiled.
-“In the city of Hampi, three days east, there’s a bookseller that might be a good prospect.
+Ital smiled.
+“In the city of Hampi, three days east, there’s a bookseller.
 He’ll be interested in speaking with you and, perhaps, acquiring copies of the Book of J’shua.
 His family name, Padhyay, is above the shop’s entrance on the main road.”

 Then he headed to the School.
-He had been in Tarinland for almost a year, far longer than he’d intended.
+He was in Tarinland for almost a year, far longer than he’d intended.
 Yet, his travels and spreading of the Word had been eventful.
-He’d spoken easily to men he’d met along the way, and they, in turn, being curious about this fair-haired man with piercing blue eyes, had invited him into their homes.
+He’d spoken easily to men he’d met along the way.
+Curious of the fair-haired man with piercing blue eyes, they invited him into their homes.
 Once they’d fed him as hospitality demanded in Tarin culture, they listened intently as he introduced them to J’shua Ha Mashiach.

-He had achieved a greater understanding of that land’s people and stratified culture.
-He had also learned much, and had his eyes opened to new perspectives.
+He gained a greater understanding of that land’s people and their stratified culture.
+He also had his eyes opened to new perspectives.
+And now he headed to Freislicht, to the Knights’ School.

-His head swam.
-His gut clenched.
-His cold clammy hands covered his face.
-The horror of losing his family surged forth in his mind.
+His head swam, gut clenching.
+His cold, clammy hands covered his face.
+The horror of losing his family surged over him.
 If there was any sound left in the world, he could not hear it.

 Not again!

 He dismounted and fell to his knees.
-Pressing his face into his fists, his mind raced to comprehend the dreadful scene.
+Pressing his face into his fists, his thoughts raced to comprehend the dreadful scene.

 What happened?

 He hung his head, praying until a blue jay screeched.
-Looking up, he heard, Little Sister.
+Looking up, he heard the faint thought, Bowing Sister.

-Despite the failing light, he rode at a gallop toward the mountain, his brows furrowed.
-He clutched the reins as he thought of the burnt School and his own destroyed home.
+Despite the failing light, he galloped through the moon dappled trails toward the mountain, clutching the reins tightly.
+His forehead creased in worry as he thought of the boys and their teachers and his own destroyed home.

 Yet, he was still hopeful he might find Daikon Crispus.

-Only when the trees were too thick to see the ground by moonlight did he stop.
-It was unsafe to proceed further as the terrain changed each rainy season due to rockslides and newly uncovered crevasses.
+He stopped only when the trees were too thick to see the ground by moonlight.
+It was unsafe to proceed further, as the terrain changed each rainy season because of rockslides and newly uncovered crevasses.

-When there was enough light, he left his horse to graze and ran.
-Sprinting across Easy Mountain to God’s Thumb, he headed for the top of Little Sister.
+With the first light, he left his horse to graze while he ran toward the Kneeling Queen’s Skirt.
+Sprinting across Easy Slope west of God’s Thumb, he headed for the top of Bowing Sister.
+Only the terrain growing steeper slowed his pace.
 Still, he ran.
-Only the terrain growing steeper slowed his pace.

 At midday, he crested the last ridge to find Daikon Crispus waiting at the end of the path, as well as dozens of students.